General Admission Policy

 Admissions Deferral Requests

-Requests for deferred admission will be considered by a program only after an admission offer has been made and accepted and an enrollment deposit paid (if required by the program).
+Requests for deferred admission will be considered by a program only after an admission offer has been made, accepted, and an enrollment deposit has been paid (if required by the program).
 If a deferral is granted, the applicant may not apply to any other School of Education program.
 A student who requests and is approved to defer admission is considered under an obligation to enroll and attend the academic program the following year.
-Admitted students may request to defer admission into a program for up to two semesters or one year from their admission semester.
+Admitted students may request to defer admission into a program for up to two semesters or one year from the semester of admission.

 The following SOE programs do not offer admission deferral: